mahnoorfk/Final-Capstone-Project/cleaningdata.md

 SELECT DISTINCT(id)
 FROM dailyactivity
 ```
-Number of Users = 35
+Number of users = 33

 **- Checked for duplicate entries:**